3ev/phingy/README.md

 ```
 typo3:build:after This will update the database, but only in development
-build:server      This will only be run in development
 ```

 Refer to these tasks to see how you can achieve this yourself.